Rocket DASD Backup Supervisor

 Optimize restore jobs, minimizing the number of required tape mounts and repositioning commands to dramatically reduce recovery times by minimizing additional steps and excessive overhead in the backup process.

 Rocket® DASD Backup Supervisor software provides complete data protection assurance for IBM® z/OS® environments by ensuring all relevant data volumes are automatically and properly incorporated into backup and recovery processes.
 You get easy, flexible data recovery, comprehensive forecasting reports that enable fine tuning, and the ability to automate point-in-time data replication products.

-In addition to simple, smart, efficiency automated DASD backup and recovery and reduced backup and recovery times, Rocket® DASD Backup Supervisor provides granular recovery of one or more data sets as opposed to full-volume-only.
+In addition to simple, smart, efficient automated direct access storage device backup, Rocket® DASD Backup Supervisor provides granular recovery of one or more data sets as opposed to full-volume-only.
 It offers added levels of protection with the ability to create and recover from up to four duplexed backup copies.
 DBS also maintains several cycles of backups, any of which can be used in the recovery process by specifying the backup creation date/time or using the relative backup number.

 DBS generates fully automated recovery jobs to be shipped off-site with the backup tapes, or recovery jobs can be created automatically at the recovery site.
 Restore jobs created with DBS do not require the system catalog or an active tape management system, making DBS the ideal choice for initial DASD restores in a disaster recovery test or after an actual disaster.

 Rocket® DASD Backup Supervisor also applies mainframe D/R principles to open systems.
 By treating Linux and z/VM volumes as native z/OS volumes, DBS eliminates the need to use open systems full-volume backup and recovery tools.